fbpx

 Vannessa Tan, Operations and marketing manager at Stridy, in an interview with Today.

-Many concert venues prohibit fans from bringing food and water to their shows, limiting them to purchasing from food kiosks.
-Not only are the food items often overpriced (a bottle of mineral water costs around S$3), but they are often served with single-use plates and cutlery, which are often disposed of but are not handled correctly for recycling.
+Several concert venues prohibit fans from bringing food and water to their shows, limiting them to purchasing from food kiosks.
+The food items are often overpriced (a bottle of mineral water costs around S$3) and served with single-use plates and cutlery, which are often disposed of but not handled correctly for recycling.

 Large number of NCT albums disposed from bulk buying